MarcusAndersson1/Team3-Backend/README.md

 If you open this project in Gitpod, you'll get all Node dependencies pre-installed and Express will open a web preview.

-### Installation
+### Running
-Into the console, type the following:
+Into the terminal, type the following:
 1. `npm install`

 2. `npm start`